vyusso/orange_terminal_image_processor/README.md

 made a little image processor for images i was doing in gimp, these images are for graphics in the terminal website but idk

+you only need pillow to run it

+pip install pillow